 Cool Off With Ice Cream

 Ice cream!
-Ice Cream!
+Ice cream!
 We all scream for ice cream at Disneyland, especially on a hot day.
 OK, any day, any night, any weather ... really any time!
-This cool treat is easy to find in both parks and even in Downtown Disney (at Haagen-Dazs).
-We enjoy scoops, cones and sundaes at Gibson Girl (save money by ordering two scoops with an extra cup and spoon and dividing them yourself over buying two individual servings).
-They have a secret menu flavor of Fantasia during the run of the Main Street Electrical Parade and at holiday time they carry peppermint as a secret flavor.
-The Golden Horseshoe serves ice cream sundaes, shakes and shenanigans with their western entertainment.
+This cool treat is easy to find in both parks and even in Downtown Disney.
+We enjoy scoops, cones and sundaes at Gibson Girl (save money by ordering two scoops with an extra cup and spoon and dividing them yourself instead of buying two individual servings).
+At holiday time they carry a secret menu flavor of peppermint.
+The Golden Horseshoe serves warm cookie ice cream sundaes (get a bang from the Dynamite sundae with popping candy), floats and shenanigans with their western entertainment.
 And then there are those iconic chocolate-covered Mickey ear ice cream bars and other frozen treats at carts throughout the parks.

-Over at Disney California Adventure, get your hand-scooped ice cream on a cone at Clarabelle’s and your soft serve cones at the Paradise Pier Ice Cream Company and at the Cozy Cone Motel in Cars Land.
+Over at Disney California Adventure, get your hand-scooped ice cream on a cone at Clarabelle’s and your soft serve cones at Adorable Snowman Frosted Treats and at the Cozy Cone Motel in Cars Land (which has many fun toppings from road gravel to Fruity Pebbles).
 What's better than buying an ice cream cone from a giant traffic cone?
 NOTHING.
 Make a pit stop at Flo’s for shakes with road gravel (crushed Oreo) toppings.
 Both of these locations rank high among our favorite Disney California Adventure quick service restaurants.
+Another favorite ice cream treat is the cobbler shake at The Smokejumpers Grill with seasonal cobbler filling — Yum!

 You don’t have to go all the way to San Francisco for a Ghirardelli sundae when you can indulge at Ghirardelli’s Soda Fountain & Chocolate Shop.
 There is a location right in Pacific Wharf.
 We often hop in for a free piece of chocolate, but we instantly start drooling from the yummy aromas and sights of their ice cream sundaes.
 There are plenty more opportunities to purchase ice cream in the parks, but these are just a sprinkling of our favorites.